 What is sexuality?

 Sexuality is diverse and personal to each individual.
-Some of the terms used to describe the different types of sexuality include:

 There are a number of websites that can provide more information, these include: